NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Some build failures could unneccesarily delay channel advances, delaying critical updates.
+ - Some build failures could unneccesarily delay channel advances, delaying critical updates
+   - Already an issue on `x86_64-linux` from time to time
+   - We already run aarch64 tests on Hydra and they're mostly green - what's not green could be fixed if more attention is paid to those failures
+ - Maintainers of critical packages might not be ready for additional load
+   - Will there be additional load on them?
+Sounds more like already existing problems will float up to the surface and need to be fixed ASAP
+   - Potentially alleviated by reviving the aarch64-specific maintainer team and pinging it on all aarch64-specific issues not reproducible on x86_64-linux
+     - that makes `aarch64-linux` still sound inferior to `x86_64-linux` though...

 # Alternatives
 [alternatives]: #alternatives